Trisodium phosphate: Painting enhancement

 TSP is still in common use for the cleaning, degreasing, and deglossing of walls prior to painting.
 TSP breaks the gloss of oil-based paints and opens the pores of latex-based paint, providing a surface better suited for the adhesion of the subsequent layer.

 Food additive

 Sodium phosphates including monosodium phosphate, disodium phosphate, and trisodium phosphate are approved as food additives in the EU.
 They are commonly used as acidity regulators and have the collective E number E339.
 The United States Food and Drug Administration lists sodium phosphates as generally recognized as safe.

 Exercise performance enhancement

 Trisodium phosphate has gained a following as a nutritional supplement that can improve certain parameters of exercise performance.
 The basis of this belief is the fact that phosphate is required for the energy-producing Krebs cycle central to aerobic metabolism.
 Phosphates are available from a number of other sources that are much milder than TSP.
-While TSP is not toxic per se, it is severely irritating to gastric mucosa unless used as part of a buffered solution.

 Regulation

-In the Western world, phosphate usage has declined owing to ecological problems with the damage to lakes and rivers through eutrophication.
+In the Western world, phosphate usage has declined because of damage it causes to lakes and rivers through eutrophication.